 Looduse, Lõunaküla / Storbyn, Viimsi vald, Harju maakond

-The Island of Naissaar, Narghetn in 1297, later also Nargö and Nargen, is an island located in the Gulf of Tallinn, 8.5 km from mainland.
-The island measures at 11 km in length and 4 km in width.
-The island mainly covered by forest has been a nature park since 1995.
+The Island of Naissaar (Narghetn in 1297, later also Nargö and Nargen) is an island located in the Gulf of Tallinn 8.5 km from mainland.
+The island measures 11 km in length and 4 km in width.
+The island, mainly covered by forest, has been a nature reserve since 1995.

 To make exploring the island easier, there is a 12 km hiking trail south from the harbour, with 11 spots for viewing the surroundings.

-It is also known as a culture trail: by the trail, there are the Naissaare Church, a cemetery, a chapel and Sepa Farm, where the famous optician Bernhard Schmidt was born and raised.
-The trail largely runs along roads and it can be travelled on a bike.
+It is also known as a culture trail: along the trail hikers can see Naissaare Church, a cemetery, a chapel and Sepa Farm, where the famous optician Bernhard Schmidt was born and raised.
+The trail largely runs along roads, and it can be travelled on a bike.